CallMeYuBing/EGL314MovieQuiz/README.md

 ## Installation

-To run this program, you need to install following libraries
+To run this program, you need to install following libraries on your Raspberry Pi
 - MQTT Client
 - pygame

-Open up terminal
+Open up your terminal

 Installation of MQTT Client
 ```
 sudo apt install paho-mqtt
 ```

-Installation of playsound
+Installation of pygame
 ```
 sudo apt install pygame
 ```